Altitude

-Altitude or height is a distance measurement, usually in the vertical or "up" direction, between a reference datum and a point or object.
+Altitude is a distance measurement, usually in the vertical or "up" direction, between a reference datum and a point or object.
 The exact definition and reference datum varies according to the context (e.g., aviation, geometry, geographical survey, sport, or atmospheric pressure).
 Although the term altitude is commonly used to mean the height above sea level of a location, in geography the term elevation is often preferred for this usage.

+In aviation, altitude is typically measured relative to mean sea level or above ground level to ensure safe navigation and flight operations.
+In geometry and geographical surveys, altitude helps create accurate topographic maps and understand the terrain's elevation.
+For high-altitude trekking and sports, knowing and adapting to altitude is vital for performance and safety.
+Higher altitudes mean reduced oxygen levels, which can lead to altitude sickness if proper acclimatization measures are not taken.

 Vertical distance measurements in the "down" direction are commonly referred to as depth.

 In aviation

-In aviation, the term altitude can have several meanings, and is always qualified by explicitly adding a modifier (e.g. "true altitude"), or implicitly through the context of the communication.
+The term altitude can have several meanings, and is always qualified by explicitly adding a modifier (e.g. "true altitude"), or implicitly through the context of the communication.
 Parties exchanging altitude information must be clear which definition is being used.

 Aviation altitude is measured using either mean sea level (MSL) or local ground level (above ground level, or AGL) as the reference datum.

 Pressure altitude divided by 100 feet (30 m) is the flight level, and is used above the transition altitude (18000 ft in the US, but may be as low as 3000 ft in other jurisdictions).
 So when the altimeter reads the country-specific flight level on the standard pressure setting the aircraft is said to be at "Flight level XXX/100" (where XXX is the transition altitude).
 When flying at a flight level, the altimeter is always set to standard pressure (29.92 inHg or 1013.25 hPa).

 On the flight deck, the definitive instrument for measuring altitude is the pressure altimeter, which is an aneroid barometer with a front face indicating distance (feet or metres) instead of atmospheric pressure.

 There are several types of altitude in aviation: